-'''

-<?xml version="1.0" encoding="ISO-8859-1" ?>
+''' <?xml version="1.0" encoding="ISO-8859-1" ?>

-<!--

-#

-Copyright (c) 2004-2010 Bright Computing, Inc. All Rights Reserved.

-#

-This software is the confidential and proprietary information of

-Bright Computing, Inc.("Confidential Information").
-You shall not

-disclose such Confidential Information and shall use it only in
+<!-- # Copyright (c) 2004-2010 Bright Computing, Inc. All Rights Reserved. # This software is the confidential and proprietary information of Bright Computing, Inc.("Confidential Information").
+You shall not disclose such Confidential Information and shall use it only in accordance with the terms of the license agreement you entered into with Bright Computing, Inc. '''

-'''